huggingface/hub-docs/docs/hub/security-tokens.md

  This way, you can invalidate one token without impacting your other usages.

 We also recommend only using fine-grained tokens for production usage.
-The impact if leaked will be reduced, and they can be shared among your organization without impacting your account.
+The impact, if leaked, will be reduced, and they can be shared among your organization without impacting your account.

 For example, if your production application needs read access to a gated model, a member of your organization can request access to the model and then create a fine-grained token with read access to that model.
 This token can then be used in your production application without giving it access to all your private models.